What is material manufacturing localisation?

 The material manufacturing localisation method (formerly called Local compensation) solves the lack of local environmental profiles for projects all over the world.
 It adjusts automatically manufacturing electricity to the local electricity mix so that you can always get more representative results for your projects.

 It is important to note that this does not change the manufacturing process fuel mix (e.g. from coal or oil to natural gas).
 The process applies only to electricity as that invariably changes between locations of manufacturing, while the same process fuels may be used in plants making similar products across the globe.

 How does it work?

-This is taking place by calculating a compensation factor, equation (1) and (2), which is later on deducted from the original impact (3).
+This is taking place by calculating a compensation factor, equation (1), that is later on deducted from the original impact (2).

 The default equation for the compensation factor is the following:

 Compensation factor = ((Aoriginal * Boriginal) - (Atarget * Btarget)) * C (1)

 - C = Required electricity for the manufacturing of this material subtype, Kwh

 In some special cases, where manufacturing is adjusted between countries with very different energy mixes, there is a backup mechanism for avoiding negative environmental impacts.
 This mechanism is applied automatically when needed in the new version.